Hua-Zhou/aw-area51/README.md

 - Prerequisites for connecting to the machine:

-	- If you are in CHS building and connected via ethernet cable, then `ssh [USERNAME]@10.47.201.62` should work.
+	- If you are in CHS building and connected via Ethernet cable, then `ssh [USERNAME]@172.21.99.196` should work.

 	- If you want to use WIFI to access the machine, then:
 		1. You need a UCLA MedNet account.